How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 This was a momentous task, and for guidance they looked to what they deemed the best philosophies and examples of government throughout world history.
 Along with the Roman model, the democratic model of ancient Greece’s system of self-government greatly influenced how the founding fathers set out to construct the new United States government.

 The Roman model is a republic.
-It is a bit curious how NG mentions that the US drew inspiration from the Roman model but then leaves out Rome’s political design.
+It is curious how NG mentions that the US drew inspiration from the Roman model but then leaves out Rome’s political design.

 The contradictions in the Federalist Papers against the democratic system have already been discussed in this article, something NG keeps from its readers.